- 1 -

 “...Get enough rest and say no to enough activities so that you have the energy to be NICE TO ME (and the kids) when I'm home.
 Honestly, I appreciate the rest of it, but don't really care that much if it comes at the expense of the first two things up at the top of the list.
 Maybe you think that I think you're a bad wife or mom if you don't do this stuff.
 If so, that is wrong.
 I would much rather have a messy house, make my own lunches from white, store-bought bread, have no snacks, etc. etc., but have a nice, happy wife who likes me, than the other way around...
 It’s my best friend I fell in love with and want to hang out with, not my maid!”

 Make his lunchGrowing up, a sandwich always tasted better when my Mom made it for me.
-I guess it's the same with leftovers at my house. :) Michael loves when I make his lunch for him, even when it's usually just leftovers.
+Michael loves when I make his lunch for him, even when it's usually just leftovers.
 Having me pack up last night's pot roast and mashed potatoes with an orange and a granola bar every morning is just something that means a lot to him.
-A special thing that I do additionally, though, is browse through the Psalms and Proverbs each morning (well, most mornings) and pick out an encouraging verse to scribble on some scratch paper and hide in his lunch bag for him.
+A special thing that I do additionally, though, is pick out an encouraging Bible verse to scribble on some scratch paper and tuck into his lunch bag for him.

 Ask his opinionI realized some time ago that I almost never asked Michael for his opinion on things.
 I'm not talking about what to wear to so-and-so's wedding.
-I'm talking about his opinion on if an action I'm considering taking on something is appropriate.
+I'm talking about his opinion on if an action I'm considering is appropriate.
 Or if he thinks a swimsuit I'm considering buying is too immodest.
 Or if he thinks a blog post I'm writing is charitable enough.
 I have been blown away by his responses sometimes.
-He takes it seriously when I seriously ask him for his opinion on something that's important to me.
+Asking for your husband's opinion communicates respect.

 Be his loudest cheerleaderMy husband is a dreamer.
 He's a vibrant, ambitious, intelligent, charismatic, going-places kind of guy.
 And he needs me to have faith in him.
 Most of the time, I don't have to try.
 He's amazing and he takes incredible care of our family.
-But if he fails--and Mother Teresa reminds us that God calls us not to be successful, but only faithful--I will still have faith in him.
+But if he fails, he needs me to communicate my faith in him.
 That's my job.
-He needs me to be his most ardent fan, his loudest cheerleader.
+He needs me to be his his loudest cheerleader.
 And he needs me to cheer from my heart.

-Be playfulOur husbands are our friends.
-It's easy to forget that sometimes after saying "I do."
+Be playfulOur husbands are our best friends.
 One thing friends do is laugh together.
 Call him in the room when the kids do something funny.
 When he asks for a big glass of water, fill up your biggest pitcher when he's not looking and casually serve it to him.
-Text him a picture of a Ferrari you sat in traffic next to on the interstate this morning.
-Give him a go-get-'em whack on the behind as he's walking out the door to work in the morning.
+Text him a picture of a Ferrari you sat in traffic next to on the interstate.
+Give him a go-get-'em whack on the behind as he's walking out the door to work.
 Surprise him by doing something goofy when he least expects it.
+Better yet, suggest something fun you could do together later after the kids go to bed.
+Ahem.
 He'll love it.
 He'll love you.